Derivatives of Feynman-Kac Semigroups: Introduction

 on $(0,T] \times M$ with $\phi_0 = f$ and for

 is represented probabilistically by the Feynman-Kac formula

-In the self-adjoint case, equation \eqref{eq:shrod} corresponds, via Wick rotation, to the Schrödinger equation for a single non-relativistic particle moving in an electric field in curved space.
+In the self-adjoint case, equation \eqref{eq:shrod} corresponds (via Wick rotation) to the Schrödinger equation for a single non-relativistic particle moving in an electric field in curved space.
 In this sense, the derivative $d P^V_Tf$ corresponds to the momentum of the particle and $L P^V_Tf$ the kinetic energy.

-In this article we prove probabilistic formulae and estimates for $d P^V_Tf$, $L P^V_Tf$ and also for the Hessian $\nabla d P^V_Tf$.
-These are the main results; they are summarized below.\\ \\ Our formula for $dP^V_Tf$ is given by Theorem \ref{thm:locformone}.
-For $v \in T_{x_0}M$ it states
+In this article, we prove probabilistic formulae and estimates for $d P^V_Tf$, $L P^V_Tf$ and $\nabla d P^V_Tf$.
+In doing so, we extend results in \cite{Thalmaier97} (by including $V$) and in \cite{APT} (by including $Z$ and $V$).
+In each case, we allow for unbounded and time-dependent $V$.
+Our approach is more concise than that of \cite{APT}, since we avoid the extrinsic argument in favour of the differential Bianchi identity.
+Our results imply new Bismut-type formulae for the derivatives of the heat kernel in the \textit{forward} variable (see, for example, Corollary \ref{cor:forbis}).